MaxKortenbruck/text_visualization/README.md

 #### Use docker

 To use docker you need to install docker and docker compose.
-Check your installation by docker -v into your terminal
+Check your installation by docker -v into your terminal.
+For any questions, please refer to: https://docs.docker.com/

 1. Navigate to the root directory of your machine